-Pianist Simone Dinnerstein just released her latest album, Mozart in Havana, following four years of artistic collaboration in Cuba.
-She recorded two concertos by Mozart with the Havana Lyceum Orchestra, founded in 2009 and composed of music students, recent graduates, and professors.
+American pianist Simone Dinnerstein just released her latest album, Mozart in Havana, following four years of artistic collaboration in Cuba.
+She recorded two concertos by Mozart with the Havana Lyceum Orchestra, an ensemble founded in 2009 and composed of music students, recent graduates, and professors.
 Dinnerstein reflected on her experiences working in Cuba and why it’s important for musicians to foster cross-cultural collaborations in today’s global society.

 Other than that – of course I was familiar with more popular Cuban music, like Buena Vista Social Club.
 But I never had actually heard Cuban classical musicians that are currently living in Cuba, because it’s actually pretty hard to hear them here in the U.S. The recordings that are made in Cuba are not really available here.
 It wasn’t until 2013, when I went to Cuba, that I actually had an experience of hearing Cuban musicians, meeting them, and collaborating with them.

 WFMT: What were some of your first impressions of the island when you arrived during your first visit?

 Dinnerstein: I only went to Havana, and I know that it varies quite a lot around the island of Cuba.
 But it was immediately striking to me that during the drive from the airport to Havana I saw that they really drive 1950s cars.
 It feels like you’re in some kind of time-warp; it’s very strange.
 I was really fascinated by that.

 And another thing that really struck me was the complete absence of advertising anywhere.
 There were no billboards; the only billboards I saw were about Cuba, like their famous politicians, but not ads about McDonald’s or anything like that.
 So it’s actually really surprising when you don’t see any advertising and it makes you think about how much advertising you normally see.

 WFMT: Did you have to re-evaluate any preconceived ideas that you may have had about Cuba?